Leading Teams Of Individuals: What You Need to Know?

 David Burkus is an organizational psychologist, keynote speaker, and bestselling author of five books on leadership and teamwork.

-1 thought on “Leading Teams Of Individuals”
+1 thought on “Leading Teams Of Individuals: What You Need to Know?”

 1. What this study validates is a criticism of socialism from the standpoint of classical economic theory.
 Many leaders of organizations, particularly in government bureaucracies or socialist states will call on citizens, employees etc to sacrifice for the common good.
 We are all familiar with the sloganeering…Power to the People…Brotherhood and Unity….United We Stand etc. The problem is how do you determine if a leader is really acting in the collective interest or masking his personal or individual interest and agenda by demanding others sacrifice their individual desires?
 The classical economist says you cannot.
 Did Stalin act in the interests of the USSR?
 Do CEO’s who enrich themselves at the expense of stockholders or pension funds act in the organizations best interest?
 The problem in this regard is that it is impossible to tell, which is why socialism and collectivism is a bad thing. google the words Praxeology or Catellaxy for more ingo.